DCotterill/halixia-hugo/content/ma/get-digital-skills-272.md

 layout: static
 ---

-Get skills and confidence in accessing digital tech
+Get skills and confidence in accessing digital tech.

 Find a centre near you offering help to build skills and confidence in accessing digital technology.